Failure to Maintain Gamestate

 Definitions and Philosophy: When a player allows other players in the game to make a Gameplay Error and does not indicate this to the other players.

-Corrective Procedure: Judges, with the assistance of players, should ascertain the steps taken to reach the errored Game State and should reverse each action taken to reach a correct Game State, if feasible (see here and here).
-Some reversible actions may require separate corrective procedures for each individual action.
+Corrective Procedure: Judges, with the assistance of players, should ascertain the steps taken to reach the erroneous Game State and should reverse each action taken to reach a correct Game State, if feasible (see here and here).
+Some reversible actions may require separate corrective procedures for each action.

-Upgrading: This penalty may be upgraded from a warning to an issued Game Loss after a player repeatedly fails to maintain the Game State (3 or more times) but should not be upgraded more than this.
+Upgrading: This penalty may be upgraded from a warning to an issued Game Loss after a player repeatedly fails to maintain the Game State (3 or more times), but it should not be upgraded more than this.

 Examples: